 During 1974-75, Terrance’s enduring passion and interest in philosophy led him to live and work at the Findhorn Foundation in Northern Scotland and, in 1976, he founded the “Awareness Centre” at Chatswood in Sydney as well as teaching and lecturing extensively on the “Potential of the human spirit”.

-During this period, he gave many TV, Radio and newspaper interviews with a 20 minute weekly stint on Double J, exploring philosophy, spiritually and many “New Age concepts with presenter, Sandy McCutcheon.
+During this period, he gave many TV, Radio and newspaper interviews with a number of 20 minute weekly stints on Double J, exploring philosophy, spiritually and many ‘New Age’ concepts with presenter, Sandy McCutcheon.
 Quickly the Centre was successful with over 30 volunteers who helped run a number of programs, the lecture theatre, which would hold 120 people, a restaurant, a bookshop and a number of dedicated workshop rooms.

 With his background and deep interest in music, philosophy, science and the relationships of living forms, Terrance works on developing themes in his art that attempt to reveal the interconnectedness and innate intelligence of all life and the profoundly powerful and beautiful nature of existence.

-Over 30 years, Terrance has employed many welders and mould makers and trained numerous enthusiastic young artists.
-All his sculptural designs, figurative and contemporary, as well as murals, mosaics and stained glass works have been constructed within his own studio.
-Terrance has extensive experience working with some of the most senior officials and administrators in the state, including the Governor and Premier of NSW, Cabinet Ministers, Senior Bureaucrats as well as many Senior Council Officials, leaders of large architectural and corporate enterprises, many hydraulic, civil and structural engineers, bronze and stainless steel casting foundries and local industries.
+Over the past 25 years, Terrance has employed welders, sheet metal workers, mould makers and trained numerous enthusiastic young artists.
+To date, all his sculptural works, both figurative and contemporary, as well as murals and mosaics have been constructed within his own studio, including most of his glass artwork.
+Terrance has extensive experience working with some of the most senior officials and administrators in the state, including the Governor and Premier of NSW, Cabinet Ministers, Senior Bureaucrats as well as many Senior Council Officials; leaders of large architectural and corporate enterprises; hydraulic, civil and structural engineers; bronze and stainless steel casting foundries, and local industries.